We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It causes abnormal menstrual periods, erratic fluctuations in hormone levels, and insomnia.
 For many people, it also causes unpleasant hot flashes.

 Several studies have linked perimenopause to depression, as well as worsening of existing depressive symptoms.

-In a pair of studies published in the Archives of General Psychiatry, researchers found that women in perimenopause are twice as likely to be diagnosed with major depressive disorder (MDD) and four times as likely to develop depressive symptoms than those who haven't yet entered this hormonal transition.
+In a pair of older studies from the early 2000s, published in the Archives of General Psychiatry, researchers found that perimenopausal women were twice as likely to be diagnosed with major depressive disorder (MDD) as those who hadn’t yet entered this hormonal transition.

 Other symptoms related to perimenopausal depression may include: